melvinvarkey/bigipsecurity/README.md

 5. In the field labeled `Maximum HTTP Connections To Configuration Utility `, revise the default value.
 It is recommended to use a value of 10 seconds.
 6. Click `Update`.

-### Password Policy for Administrative User
+### Password Policy for Administrative Users

 It is recommended to require BIG-IP system users to create strong passwords and to specify the maximum number of BIG-IP Configuration utility login failures that the system allows before the user is denied access.
+Password policy can not be assigned to users with `Administrator` role or to `root` user.

 #### Configuring a password policy for administrative users
 1. Log in to the Configuration utility.